dfoulkes/dans-notes/Writerside/topics/Arch-Backup-Image.md

 backup image of the T7 which hosts the Arch Linux installation.

+## Backup Procedure

 <procedure title="Backup T7 from Windows WSL2">
 <step number="1" title="mounting the T7 in WSL2">
-First, ensure that the Samsung T7 is connected to the Windows host machine. from a admin PowerShell window run the following:
+First, ensure that the Samsung T7 is connected to the Windows host machine. from an admin PowerShell window run the following:
 <code-block language="powershell">
 wsl --mount \\.\PHYSICALDRIVE3 --bare
 </code-block>